-The MOU was signed by Professor Simon Ho Shun-man, President of HSUHK and Dr Trisha Leahy BBS, Chief Executive of the HKSI, witnessed by Professor Hui Yer-van, Vice-President (Academic and Research) of HSUHK and Mr Ron Lee Chung-man, Director of Community Relations and Marketing of the HKSI.
+The MOU was signed by Prof Simon Ho Shun-man, President of HSUHK and Dr Trisha Leahy BBS, Chief Executive of the HKSI, witnessed by Prof Hui Yer-van, Vice-President (Academic and Research) of HSUHK and Mr Ron Lee, Director of Community Relations and Marketing of the HKSI.

 At the ceremony, Dr Leahy said “The collaboration provides more alternatives for elite athletes to better prepare for their future career by continuing study in the pursuit of sports excellence.”
 She also thanked HSUHK for sharing the same vision with the HKSI on whole-person development and looked forward to an even more integrated collaboration with the University in the future.

 Under the MOU, the HKSI may nominate full-time scholarship athletes to enroll in the undergraduate programmes of HSUHK.
 The University will provide flexibility in course delivery in order to better accommodate athletes’ training and competition schedule.
 Mentorship programmes, study consultation and career counselling will also be provided to student athletes.